Companies Urged to Leverage eCommerce Initiatives to Remain Competitive in the Global Economy, According to an Accenture Study

 The study “The Future of Digital Asia," reveals that eCommerce has and will continue to provide opportunities for companies to do things better, faster, and more efficiently as customer and supplier relationships are strengthened.
 Seventy one percent of the respondents said recent economic setbacks had not affected their plans to pursue eCommerce initiatives.

-More than 200 board-level executives were interviewed for the study across six countries experiencing varying degrees of technological sophistication: Malaysia, Korea, China, Taiwan, Hong Kong and Singapore.
+More than 200 board-level executives were interviewed for the study across six countries experiencing varying degrees of technological sophistication: Malaysia, Korea, China, Taiwan and Singapore.
 “The Future of Digital Asia” is one of the first in-depth surveys of executive attitudes to eCommerce in Asia since the onset of the economic slowdown.

 “Do not be deceived by the current climate of gloom and uncertainty.
 Companies should seize the opportunity to define their strategies, understand the Internet and determine how it can be leveraged to deliver a unique competitive advantage.
 This is the ideal time to invest, build and develop new capabilities and products,“ said Larry N. Gan, Managing Partner, Corporate Development , Asia.